VASANTHAKUMAR8/M1_Game_XO/1_Requirements/ReadMe.md

 ### Threats

-*some times there will be some issues regarding system compilation.
+*some times there will be some issues regarding system setup(based on the systems).

 ## 4W's and 1'H